janpetzold/az305-learning/README.md

 Best way to store secrets is Azure KeyVault (Secrets, Keys, Certificates).
 Azure Key Vault can manage secrets, (encryption) keys and certificates (TLS).
 Standard tier lets you encrypt your data with a software key.
 Premium tier offers hardware security module (HSM)-protected keys.

 Key Vault Premium is fully managed and FIPS 140-2 Level 2.
 Key Vault Standard is not FIPS 140-2 Level 2.

+Key Vault traffic should be divided for apps/regions, up to 1:1 relation app:KeyVault for performance reasons.

 In order for Resource Manager templates to access Azure Key Vault you need to enable the setting in the Advanced policy section for the Key Vault.